0001-0110/Capsule-launcher/README.md

 ---

+## Features:

-Capable of firing all types of capsules, including:
+A new turret, the capsule launcher, capable of firing all types of capsules, including:

   - Slowdown and poison capsules.
   - Combat robot capsules (defenders, distractors, and destroyers).

+The turret can't be placed on space platforms.

 ---

-## Coming Soon
+## Coming Soon:

 I'm actively developing this mod and have exciting features planned for future updates:

   - **New Graphics**:
     - Updated turret and capsule visuals to enhance the look and feel of the mod.
     - I don't have the skills to create new graphics myself, but if you do and are interested, please reach out!

-- **Space Restrictions**:

-  - The turret will be restricted from being placed on space platforms.

   - **Standalone Mode**:
     - Support for using this mod without the Space Age mod (discussion ongoing).

 ---

-## Out of Scope
+## Out of Scope:

 To keep the mod focused, I will not add support for grenades.
 While interesting, they fall outside the intended scope of capsule-based functionality.